 September is Thyroid Cancer Awareness Month

-join with the aacr to find better ways to prevent and treat thyroid cancer
+join with aacr to find better ways to prevent and treat thyroid cancer

 The thyroid is a butterfly-shaped gland at the base of the throat.
 The gland uses iodine, a mineral found in some foods and in iodized salt, to help make several hormones that control heart rate, body temperature, metabolism, and the amount of calcium in the blood.

-There are four main types of thyroid cancer: papillary thyroid cancer, follicular thyroid cancer, medullary thyroid cancer, and anaplastic thyroid cancer.
+There are four main types of thyroid cancer: papillary, follicular, medullary, and anaplastic.
 Papillary thyroid cancer is the most common type, accounting for roughly 85% of all diagnoses.

-Follicular thyroid cancer begins in follicular cells and usually grows slowly.
+Follicular thyroid cancer begins in follicular cells, which produce and store hormones, and usually grows slowly.

 Medullary thyroid cancer develops in the thyroid’s C cells, which make a hormone called calcitonin that helps maintain calcium levels in the blood.
 This rare subtype may develop due to mutations in the RET gene, and about 25% of cases are inherited.
 About 90% of those with this mutation will go on to develop medullary thyroid cancer.
 Blood testing can usually detect the presence of this altered gene.